Reals Champions League Heroics inspire Nadal Into Madrid Quarters - UrduPoint

 Real's Champions League Heroics 'inspire' Nadal Into Madrid Quarters

-The win kept alive Nadal's quest for a record-extending sixth title in the Spanish capital and earned him a spot in the quarter-finals, where he faces his compatriot Carlos Alcaraz or Britain's Cameron Norrie.
+The win kept alive Nadal's quest for a record-extending sixth title in the Spanish capital and earned him a spot in the quarter-finals, where he faces his compatriot Carlos Alcaraz.

 On Wednesday, Real scored in extra time to stun City 3-1 to set up a Champions League final with Liverpool later this month.

-The 21-time major champion was contesting just his second match after a six-week break due to a rib injury and rebounded from tricky moments during his showdown with Goffin, who has a career-high ranking of seventh but is currently down to 60 in the world.
+Nadal, a 21-time major champion, was contesting just his second match after a six-week break due to a rib injury and rebounded from tricky moments during his showdown with Goffin, who has a career-high ranking of seventh but is currently down to 60 in the world.

 Nadal had to recover from an early break before clinching a 46-minute opening set.